Quality Assurance Activities in Project Management

 The basic steps in creating a quality assurance plan template are:

-Audit Project Quality.
+2. Audit Project Quality

 A quality audit is a regular, systematic review of project activities to identify whether these activities are performed in line with organizational processes and tactical decisions.
-The goal of carrying out a project quality audit is to reveal any missing or inefficient policies, procedures and/or processes that reduce quality levels and increase the probability of project failure.
+In addition, a project quality audit aims to reveal any missing or inefficient policies, procedures, and strategies that reduce quality levels and increase the probability of project failure.

 The quality assurance activity produces a formal confirmation document that proves necessary changes to the implementation process and serves as a foundation for developing corrective actions.

-Analyze Project Quality.
+3. Analyze Project Quality

-The quality assurance activity allows examining experienced problems, deviations in constraints, and any activities that provide a value.
+The quality assurance activity allows examining experienced problems, deviations in constraints, and any activities that provide value.
 It includes root cause analysis, fit analysis, methods for identifying and solving problems, and techniques for developing corrective actions.